progs2002/SkinORNotSkin/README.md

 # SkinORNotSkin
-this is a machine learning project that uses supervised learning(k nearest neighbours) to find out if a given rgb value can correspond to a valid skin colour or not
+this is a machine learning project that uses supervised learning(Support Vector Classifier) to find out if a given rgb value can correspond to a valid skin colour or not.
+A fastapi backend is implemented for accessing the model for live pedictions.

 the dataset has been taken from
 <br>